fluxninja/aperture/docs/content/introduction.md

 At its core, load management involves the control loop of observing, analyzing, and actuating workloads to ensure the stability and reliability of cloud-native applications.
-This control loop is applied to both flow control and auto scaling use cases.
+This control loop is applied to both flow control and auto-scaling use cases.
 In flow control, the control loop is used to manage workloads and ensure the system remains within capacity.
-In auto scaling, the control loop is used to adjust resource allocation based on demand and performance.
+In auto-scaling, the control loop is used to adjust resource allocation based on demand and performance.

 Learn more about how Aperture interfaces with your application in the